projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

       82576 SR-IOV VF NIC

 #.
-Passthrough a SR-IOV VF device to guest.
+Passthrough an SR-IOV VF device to guest.

    a.
 Unbind the igbvf driver in the Service VM.